jonathan-laurent/KaTie/README.md

 'r2' B()-, C()+, C()+  @ 1
 ```

-Simulating those rules on a mixture that starts with a single `A`, the following query admits four matchings in total:
+Simulating those rules on a mixture that starts with a single `A`, the following query admits four valid matchings in total:

 ```
 match e1:{ +a:A }